hashicorp/consul/website/source/docs/internals/consensus.html.markdown

 * default - Raft makes use of leader leasing, providing a time window in which the leader assumes it's role is stable.
-However, if a leader is partitioned from the remaining peers, they may elect a new leader while the leader is still holding the lease.
+However, if a leader is partitioned from the remaining peers, a new leader may be elected while the old leader is holding the lease.
 This means there are 2 leader nodes.
 There is no risk of a split-brain since the old leader will be unable to commit new logs.
 However, if the old leader services any reads the values are potentially stale.
 The default consistency mode relies only